DevrishiSikka/spotify-ai/README.md

 > ⚠️ **Note:** The backend API is hosted on [Render](https://render.com) using their free plan.
 > If the API has been inactive for a while, it may take **50–60 seconds** to spin up the first time you access it.
 Please be patient!
+> If there is n error during the generation, please click on try again and generate the playlist again as the backend can sometime take some time to properly fire up.
 ---

 ## Features That Set Us Apart